From clones to cm-monoids: Dedicated to Robert Goldblatt

-We then explore the interaction between permutations and multiplication in two different ways: \begin{itemize} \item In \emph{clone merge monoids} (\emph{cm-monoids}) we require $\bar\sigma(x\cdot y)=\bar\sigma(x)\cdot y$, inspired by the above defined example of all endofunctions of $A^\omega$ (for some set $A$).
-Remarkably, we find that all non-degenerate cm-monoids are necessarely noncommutative. \item In \emph{arithmetical merge monoids} (\emph{am-monoids}) we instead require $\bar\sigma(x\cdot y)=\bar\sigma(x)\cdot \bar\sigma(y)$.
-This is motivated by the multiplicative monoid of positive natural numbers, where the merge structure arises naturally from the prime factorisation of a number. \end{itemize} The distinction between cm-monoids and am-monoids is further explored in Section 6, where we partition m-monoids in four distinct classes.
-Finally, in Section 7, we introduce the concept of finite dimensionality for m-monoids, which enables us to recast abstract clones in the framework of cm-monoids.

-The core results of this work are presented in Sections 8 and 9.
-In Section 8, we establish a categorical adjunction between clone algebras and cm-monoids, which restricts to an equivalence with finitely ranked cm-monoids.
-This equivalence further narrows to one between finite-dimensional clone algebras and finite-dimensional, finitely ranked cm-monoids.
-By combining these results with the findings from Section 3, we deduce an equivalence between abstract clones and finite-dimensional, finitely ranked cm-monoids.
-In Section 9, we introduce \emph{partial infinitary clone algebras} (PICAs), a unifying framework that generalises both clone algebras and $\aleph_0$-ACs.
-We prove that the category of PICAs is equivalent to the category of extensional cm-monoids.
+The core results of this work are presented in Sections \ref{sec:ca1} and \ref{sec:ca2}.
+In Section \ref{sec:ca1}, we establish a categorical adjunction between clone algebras and cm-monoids, which restricts to an equivalence with finitely ranked cm-monoids.
+This equivalence narrows to one between finite-dimensional clone algebras and finite-dimensional, finitely ranked cm-monoids.
+By combining these results with the findings from Section \ref{sec:clonealg}, we deduce an equivalence between abstract clones and finite-dimensional, finitely ranked cm-monoids.
+In Section \ref{sec:ca2}, we introduce \emph{partial infinitary clone algebras} ($\mathsf{PICA}$s), a unifying framework that generalises both clone algebras and $\aleph_0$-$\mathsf{AC}$s.
+We prove that the category of $\mathsf{PICA}$s is equivalent to the category of extensional cm-monoids.
+The table below summarizes these results.